These Are the Top 10 Best States for Farmland in the US

 North Dakota

 Another state that produces some of the highest farm income in the land, North Dakota is a top producer of dry beans and honey.
-Farmland is even cheaper in North Dakota than South Dakota, making it one of the best states for farmland regarding ROI, especially because the state's well-developed agricultural infrastructure.
+Farmland is even cheaper in North Dakota than South Dakota, making it one of the best states for farmland regarding ROI, especially because of the state's well-developed agricultural infrastructure.

 This is another state where about 90% of the land is used for agriculture.
-The Red River Valley region of North Dakota is particularly known for its fertile soil, however, that's also where farmland prices are highest.
+The Red River Valley region of North Dakota is particularly known for its fertile soil.
+However, that's also where farmland prices are highest.

 Texas